mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### General Sibling
+### General Sibling Mystical Kinship

-Select elements that are siblings of the first element and come after the first element
+Target elements that are mystical siblings of the first element and come after the first element

 ```css
 div ~ a {